What Is A Foundation Underpinning?

+Our installation department is certified to perform installations for all the different types of foundations out there.
 A foundation underpinning pad is essentially a concrete pad that is installed underneath the footing of your foundation to add structural support to a specific section, which has become weakened over time.

 A home or foundation inspection will reveal any issues that require foundation underpinning.

-As you may know, significant earth movement or soil erosion is a frequent cause of foundation damage, and the installation of underpinning pads is a far more cost effective alternative to foundation replacement.
+As you may know, significant earth movement or soil erosion is a frequent cause of foundation damage, and the installation of underpinning pads is a far more cost-effective alternative to foundation replacement.

 Underpinning is the process of strengthening and stabilizing the foundation of an existing building or other structure.
 Foundation underpinning may be necessary for a variety of reasons.

 California Foundation Works provides cost-effective solutions for settlement problems due to unstable soils and shifting foundations.